wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 Consider each end user's experience and how their Dashboards will be displayed and accessed.
-As a Dashboard author, you can decide how you want users' Dashboards to look, how many cards display on a users' Dashboards, and their layout.
+As a Dashboard author, you can decide how you want users' Dashboards to look, how many cards display on a user's Dashboards, and their layout.
 Additionally, consider if the card should display on a desktop, mobile device, or both.
 Lastly, plan to [apply audience targeting to cards](/viva/connections/use-audience-targeting-in-viva-connections) as they relate to different roles and regions.
-Lastly, if people at your organization speak more than one language at work, you will want to plan on [creating a Dashboard in more than one language](/viva/connections/create-multilingual-dashboard).
+Lastly, if people at your organization speak more than one language at work, you'll want to plan on [creating a Dashboard in more than one language](/viva/connections/create-multilingual-dashboard).